-The International Academy of Macomb (IAM) is a tuition-free public high school for students from participating Macomb County districts.
-The IAM provides a unique blend of rigorous academic standards and intercultural learning opportunities with the International Baccalaureate Middle Years and Diploma Programmes as the centerpiece of the curriculum.
+The International Academy of Macomb (IAM) is a public high school for students from participating Macomb districts.
+The IAM provides a unique blend of rigorous academic stands and intercultural learning opportunities with the International Baccalaureate Middle Years and Diploma Programmes as the centerpiece of the curriculum.
 The benefits of attending the IAM include:

-- A small school environment with a collegial atmosphere.
+• A small high school environment with a collegial atmosphere.

-- Transportation to the IAM provided from sites in or near consortium home districts on most school days.
+• Transportation to the IAM is provided from sites in or near consortium home districts on most school days.

-Successful, college-bound students with a sincere desire for an academically challenging and international education are eligible to apply to the International Academy of Macomb if they meet the following criteria:
+Successful college-bound students with a sincere desire for an academically challenging and international education should apply to the International Academy of Macomb if they meet the following criteria:

-- Entering ninth grade (freshman enrolles) in the fall.
+• Entering 9th grade in the fall.
 Transfer students must be in ninth or tenth grade.
 Transfer students are not accepted after the beginning of junior year unless they are transferring from an International Baccalaureate school.

-- Have taken an Algebra I or higher math class in eigth grade and/or pass the
+• Have taken an Algebra I or higher math class prior to attending and pass the math and essay placement tests.

-Students currently enrolled in a non-district school (i.e. private, charter, or home school) can apply through the home district in which they reside.
+Students currently enrolled in a non-district school (i.e., private, charter, or home school) should contact their home district for more information and their IAM admission policies.
 Students must be registered in the residential home district to attend the IAM.

 The Application Process

-Applications for incoming freshmen are accepted during the enrollment period in January.
-You may call the office with any questions you may have: 586-723-7200.
+Applications for incoming freshmen are accepted during the enrollment period in December and January.

 Students and parents should attend the Informational enrollment meetings held in December at the IAM.
 The dates and times of the test can be found under Important Dates.

 Students must also take and pass the IAM placement tests in math and English.
 The dates and times of the test can be found under Important Dates.
-They are typically administered in February or early March at the International Academy of Macomb.
+They are typically administered in February at the International Academy of Macomb.

-Parents are notified of a student’s acceptance status in March after admissions tests are completed and scored.
+Parents are notifies of a student’s acceptance status in March after admissions tests are